ExtSentry/ExtSentry.github.io/README.md

 All extension data is sourced from [mthcht/awesome-lists](https://github.com/mthcht/awesome-lists) - a community-maintained list of malicious, suspicious, and sensitive browser extensions.
 Contributions and corrections should be directed upstream.

+## Related project

+[ExtSentry-Guard](https://github.com/ExtSentry/ExtSentry-Guard) is a native browser extension that detects and block malicious extensions using the ExtSentry community threat feed

 ## License

 MIT